-Hammerhead Compact Self-Leveling – Best Budget Line Laser Level
+Hammerhead Compact Crossline Self-Leveling HLCL001 (updated 2022) – Best Budget Line Laser Level

 Hammerhead Compact Self-Leveling Review

-Furthermore, this self-leveling laser level has an internal pendulum to make a perfect plumb or level line.
+Furthermore, The HLCL001 self-leveling laser level has an internal pendulum to make a perfect plumb or level line.
 Due to this, even if you place the tool 4 degrees out of line, the pendulum would automatically adjust the difference.

 Also, when you set this laser level, it would take almost five seconds to get into position.
 During this time, the unit ensures that it is placed within the adjustable 4-degree range, failing which an LED – which is located at the unit’s top – starts to flash, hence telling you to adjust it manually.